The 10 High Dividend Stocks Owned by Warren Buffett

 Additionally, the top 10 holdings by their current dividend yield have been delivering dividend distributions to their shareholders for a period that ranges from four to 192 years, for an average of nearly seven decades.
 Furthermore, these 10 companies have an average streak of nearly seven consecutive annual dividend hikes.

-Here are the top ten dividend-paying Berkshire Hathaway holdings, selected and sorted in ascending order solely by their current dividend yields.
+Here are the top ten dividend-paying Berkshire Hathaway holdings:

 The 10 high dividend stocks owned by Warren Buffett: #10